-Not long after Singapore's exit, Indonesia came under military rule led by General Socharto on 30 September 1965.
+Not long after Singapore's exit, Indonesia underwent a coup d'état led by General Soeharto on 30 September 1965.
 This soon led to President Sukarno's overthrow and began the end of Indonesia's "Confrontation" against Malaysia.
 Malaysia and Indonesia normalized relations.
 Indonesia thereby formally recognized the existence of Malaysia, which President Sukarno had refused to do.
 The Philippines' opposition to Malaysia also abated after President Marcos took office in early 1966.
 He, too, began to drop the Philippines' claim to Sabah.
 Thereafter, Malaysia was relatively at peace with her neighbours.